Please view these information tabs to learn about our Mechanical Clock Chimeblock and Rods

 Why does Chime Hammer Positioning Need to Occur

-Mechanical clock chime hammer positioning is easy to do, and only involves bending the hammer head wires.
+Mechanical clock chime hammer positioning is easy to do.
+It only involves bending the hammer head wires.
 Upon the initial installation, this was done by the clock maker as well.

 They are meant to be bent into the perfect position.
 It is not uncommon to bend them an inch this way or that way.
 The clock movement will not have the hammers in the perfect spot to make the correct sound when hitting the rods.
 This is why chime hammer positioning is so important.